josanri/angular-slidev-tutorial/pages/04-BASICS/04-PROPERTIES/index.md

 # Properties

-To share data between between components parent and children there are two main properties:
+To share data between parent and children components (data binding) there are two main properties and decorators:

 ##### `Input`